 - Pure happiness: One that arises from the spiritual intelligence of the embodied self.
 In the beginning, it seems like poison but in the end, it’s like nectar

-- Result-oriented happiness: One arises form senses and sense-objects and is like nectar in the beginning but poison in the end because of its dependency on results and external entities.
+- Result-oriented happiness: One arises from senses and sense-objects and is like nectar in the beginning but poison in the end because of its dependency on results and external entities.

 - Slothful happiness: One that arises from excessive sleep, sloth, and irresponsibility and deludes the self from beginning till the end.

-Bhagavad Gita is about the search of happiness, but of a permanent kind—that’s only inside.
+The Bhagavad Gita is about the search of happiness, but of a permanent kind — that’s only inside.